 Your Salesforce team will be primarily centered around your Salesforce administrator.
 Does your administrator know how to code or are they a point-and-click kind of admin?
 Understanding this is the very first step that needs to be taken.
 2nd: Do you have development resources in house, this could be your Salesforce administrator or it might be a separate team altogether that is willing to help, or will you need to outsource your development work?
 This is critical to understand what would happen if you reach the end of the road for configuration and you still find yourself needing more.

-As mentioned earlier, there are a plethora of resources for you to development any internal resources into a Salesforce administrator or help someone learn code, but will it be worth the time investment to do so?
+As mentioned earlier, there are a plethora of resources for you to develop any internal resources into a Salesforce administrator or help someone learn to code, but will it be worth the time investment to do so?
 If the answer is no, you can certainly use the scores of implementation partners that exist within the Salesforce ecosystem.

 Does the Out-of-the-Box Functionality Meet Your Needs?

 When changing the Salesforce platform you should look at the importance of each change to determine if it really needs to be done.
 Is the change a must-have for business or is it a nice-to-have?
 The difference might not be so obvious since most users who make requests make things seem like the end of the world if they don’t have that new shiny toy.
 We will look at two questions we can ask ourselves to help figure this out.

 If your business process is in place: If this is so important, how have they been doing business without this?
 What has changed since the first implementation?